 Both activities and content in the upper level lessons are sometimes very challenging for third or fourth grade students.
 Discussions of positive and negative charges for atoms, electron valences, work with a microscope, introduction of the W=FxD (work equals force times distance) equation, and the aforementioned research paper might need to be reserved for older students.
-I would probably have suggested younger level lessons for up through ages 8 or 9 and reserved higher level lessons for at least ages nine or ten.
+I would probably have suggested younger level lessons for up through ages eight or nine and reserved higher-level lessons for at least ages nine or ten.
 Using so many hands-on activities does allow the introduction of more complex concepts to younger children.
 They might not fully understand, but they are at least introduced to the ideas.
 You will have to judge what is appropriate for the students you will be teaching.
 Chapters nine and thirteen are available as free samples on the Funtastic Unit Studies!
 Website so you can preview before buying.

 Activities require many resources, although most will be inexpensive and easy to obtain.
 At the upper-level, one lesson requires a microscope and microscope accessories.
 Be sure to plan far enough in advance to gather, order, borrow, or purchase these and other resources.